 The system provides constant real time access to flooding threat events along Walnut Creek and North Walnut Creek.
 The automated system provides alert information to key city personnel based on pre-defined threat levels as identified in the City’s Flood Response and Recovery Plan.
 Based on the USGS gauge at I-35/80, the NWS provides predictive information regarding anticipated timing and crest.

 Additionally, Clive has 4 gauges with real-time information at the Iowa Flood Information System.
-Click on the IFIS icon below to access the website; an instructional video is available on the home page.
+Click here to access the IFIS website; an instructional video is available on the home page.